+Analysis is a broad area of mathematics studying the special properties of real-valued or complex-valued functions under the basic ideas of calculus like limits, continuity, differentiation, integration, or holomorphy.
 The key common feature of calculus is to combine infinitely many infinitely small (i.e. infinitesimal) quantities to get a finite answer.
 As an example, suppose we want to calculate the area of a circle.
 Doing it using analytical techniques, we might divide the circle into segments and approximate the area of each segment with the area of a triangle.
 As the number of segments gets higher and higher, the sum of the areas of all triangles will approximate the area of the circle.
 The following figures demonstrate the idea of creating infinitely many vanishingly small triangles to get the (finite) total area of a circle.

-- Real Analysis of One Variable, addressing basic analytical concepts for the calculus of one real variable.
+- real analysis of one variable, addressing basic analytical concepts for the calculus of one real variable.

-- Real Analysis of Multiple Variables, addressing basic analytical concepts for the calculus of more than one real variable.
+- real analysis of multiple variables, addressing basic analytical concepts for the calculus of more than one real variable.

-- Complex Analysis, dealing with complex numbers and also known as the theory of functions::
+- complex analysis, dealing with complex numbers and also known as the _theory of functions

-- Differential Equations, dealing with equations containing an unknown function as a derivative and providing a theory capable to describe many physical phenomena,
+- differential equations, dealing with equations containing an unknown function as a derivative and providing a theory capable to describe many physical phenomena,

-- Linear Integral Equations, dealing with equations containing the unknown function under the integral
+- linear integral equations, dealing with equations containing the unknown function under the integral

-- Functional Analysis, discussing modern theories of differentiation and integration and the principal problems and methods of handling integral and linear functionals
+- functional analysis, discussing modern theories of differentiation and integration and the principal problems and methods of handling integral and linear functionals

-- Vector Analysis, concerned with differentiation and integration of vector fields
+- vector analysis, concerned with differentiation and integration of vector fields

-- Calculus of Variations, which is concerned with the problem of “extremising” functionals.
+- calculus of variations, which is concerned with the problem of “extremising” functionals.

-| | | | Contributors: bookofproofs | References:
+| | | | created: 2014-02-05 20:35:35 | modified: 2018-05-13 14:57:07 | by: bookofproofs | references:

-2.Real Analysis of One Variable
+1.Real Analysis of One Variable

-3.Real Analysis of Multiple Variables
+2.Real Analysis of Multiple Variables

-6.Linear Integral Equations
+5.Linear Integral Equations

-9.Calculus of Variations
+8.Calculus of Variations